How can ride-share companies navigate a future with driverless cars?

 Taking the driver out of the vehicle entirely would make it cheaper for people in urban and suburban communities to hail a ride than to own a personal vehicle, studies suggest.
 For companies like Lyft, the cost of operations would tumble sharply enough, the theory goes, that they could make substantial profits.

 California, which has some of the strictest guidelines in the country, last month authorized testing of Level 4 vehicles on public roads.
-In the Golden State, companies must test autonomous vehicles to provide detailed reports on all “incidents,” including not only crashes but events where test vehicles had their automated controls disengage, requiring an operator to retake control.
+Companies must test autonomous vehicles to provide detailed reports on all “incidents,” including not only crashes but events where test vehicles had their automated controls disengage, requiring an operator to retake control.
 Other states, such as Arizona, have gained favor because they have less stringent testing requirements.

 “It’s going to take a lot longer” than many have been forecasting before Level 4 and 5 vehicles are ready to go into commercial operation, said Sam Abuelsamid, a senior researcher with consulting firm Navigant.
 And it will be even longer before those vehicles are offered to retail customers because of the cost of the technology.